Skip to main content

 Open

 In December 2023, NIH stated that its working group of senior mission support personnel and data science subject matter experts was addressing this recommendation.
-The agency stated it would provide a status of the group's efforts in June 2024.
+The agency provided an update in August 2024.
+We are currently reviewing the documentation and will update the status of the recommendation appropriately.

 National Institutes of Health The NIH Director should ensure that NIH develops and tracks metrics to monitor the agency's progress in addressing data science competency and staffing gaps.
 (Recommendation 7)